Artist Kapoor finds beauty in London's Olympic orbit

 The 115-metre tall structure, higher than London's Big Ben and New York's Statue of Liberty has divided opinion, with some describing it as resembling a carnival slide or a water pipe.

-But the artist, dressed in a blue labourer's style suit with zips on the legs, told reporters the tower, consisting of giant entwined steel lattice figures of eight, would win over the public.
+But the artist, dressed in a blue laborer's style suit with zips on the legs, told reporters the tower, consisting of giant entwined steel lattice figures of eight, would win over the public.

 "I think controversy is okay, it's part of the deal whether you like it or not," he said.